Add anchors within articles

 Insert Link to Article or Category option

-7. Select Update to save your changes.
+8. Select Update to save your changes.

-8. Be sure to Save your article once you're done!
+9. Be sure to Save your article once you're done!

 Use cases

 Most commonly, anchors are used to handle navigation within or between articles.
-If you're trying to create a set of clickable headings like a table of contents at the top of an article, see Article Table of Contents or Topic display categories.
+If you're trying to create a set of clickable headings like a table of contents at the top of an article, refer to Article Table of Contents or Topic display categories.
 But they can be great for quick navigation back to the beginning of an article, or for getting people directly to an often-used section.

 Case one: quick navigation